SimPyClassic/SimPyClassic/docs/SManual/source/SManual.rst

    gasstation = Resource(capacity=2,name='gasStation',unitName='pump')

-..index:: resource; attributes
+.. index:: resource; attributes

 Each Resource object, ``r``,  has the following additional attributes:

-..index:: resource; n
+.. index:: resource; n

 - ``r.n``,  the number of units that are currently free.

-..index:: resource; waitQ
+.. index:: resource; waitQ

 - ``r.waitQ``, a queue (list) of processes that have requested but not yet received a unit of ``r``, so ``len(r.waitQ)`` is the number of process objects currently waiting.

-..index:: resource; activeQ
+.. index:: resource; activeQ

 - ``r.activeQ``, a queue (list) of process objects currently using one of the Resource's units, so ``len(r.activeQ)`` is the number of units that are currently in use.

-..index:: resource; waitMon
+.. index:: resource; waitMon

 - ``r.waitMon``, the record (made by a ``Monitor`` whenever ``monitored==True``) of the activity in ``r.waitQ``.
 So, for